jrdeslippe/perfportsite/docs/perfport/overview/index.md

 allocate data to) or as a transparent last level cache.

-When, utilizing the MCDRAM as a cache, an application developer may want to add an additional level of blocking/tiling to their algorithm, but should consider that the MCDRAM as a cache has a number limitations - most importantly there is no hardware prefetching or associativity (mean each address in DDR has exactly one address in the MCDRAM cache it can reside and collisions are more likely).
+When, utilizing the MCDRAM as a cache, an application developer may want to add an additional level of blocking/tiling to their algorithm, but should consider that the MCDRAM cache has a number of limitations - most importantly there is no hardware prefetching or associativity (meaning each address in DDR has exactly one address in the MCDRAM cache it can reside and collisions are more likely).

 When instead managing the MCDRAM has an allocatable memory domain, applications can either choose to use it for all their allocations by default, or can